 “It’s so important to have a representative, diverse population in clinical trials, and this study shows it’s possible,” said Julia Liu, M.D., Morehouse School of Medicine and PREEMPT CRC clinical investigator.
 “Working closely with Freenome, we’re able to demonstrate successful enrollment, hopefully setting standards for other clinical trials and their enrollment within African American communities.”

-“Ensuring diversity in our clinical trials and equitable access in the real world is critical to saving as many lives as possible with our CRC screening test,” said Mike Nolan, chief executive officer, Freenome.
+“Ensuring diversity in our clinical trials and equitable access in the real world is critical to saving as many lives as possible with our CRC screening test,” said Mike Nolan (Freenome CEO).
 “We are taking steps now to make sure that our test will be covered and available to everyone.”